 Endemics Wildlife Tour in Ethiopia Focused on Mammals

 Ethiopia is one of the top 25 biodiversity-rich countries in the world.
-The Bale Mountains and Simien Mountains are posses the lion's- share of the country's unique biodiversity.
+The Bale Mountains and Simien Mountains possess the lion's- share of the country's unique biodiversity.
 On the subject of lions, Ethiopia has a particular breed of lion called the 'black-maned lion' which is different in colouring from those found in the savannah of other African countries.

 Then Simiens are angular highland ridges at altitudes above 3600 meters above sea level.
 They are covered with grasses, isolated trees, Erica forests and the bizarre Giant Lobelia.
 The high plateau falls abruptly into 1000- to 2000-m deep escarpments.
-It is home to several endemic flora and fauna, including the Gelada monkeys, which live in large bands of up to 200 individuals which the visitor can get very close for some great photography.
-In addition, there is the Walia ibex, a large mountain goat and the very rare Ethiopian Wolf, a highly endangered species.
+It is home to several endemic faunas, including the Gelada monkeys, which live in large bands of up to 200 individuals.
+The visitor can get very close for some great photography.
+In addition, there is the Walia ibex and the very rare Ethiopian Wolf, a highly endangered species.
 The combination of altitudinal variation and isolation of the Simien Mountains National Park makes it an extraordinary region to visit.

-Bale Mountains National Park is the largest area of Afro-alpine habitat of the African continent, as well as a significant section of moist tropical forest, the second-largest in Ethiopia.
-Then bale mountains cover an area higher than 3000m above sea level.
-The highest peak is Tullu Dimtuu, at an altitude of 4,377 mtr, is the second-highest peak in Ethiopia.
+The Bale Mountains National Park is the largest area of Afro-alpine habitat of the African continent.
+It also has a significant section of moist tropical forest, the second-largest in Ethiopia.
+The Bale Mountains cover an area higher than 3000m above sea level.
+The highest peak is Tullu Dimtuu, at an altitude of 4,377m is the second-highest mountain range in Ethiopia.

 Alternative Tour Name: Endemic Mammals of Ethiopia Tour